Your first thought when you look at Cobra’s Curse in Busch Gardens will be “WHOA!”

 Busch Gardens has over 15 different rides and attractions and has been the front-runner in new roller coaster trends.

-It was opened in 2016 amidst much excitement and speculation.
+It was opened on June 17, 2016 amidst much excitement and speculation.

 Its unique storyline has had tourists all around the globe coming in for have a chance to fight the curse.